simonmittag/p0d/README.md

 p0d is a cli based performance testing tool, designed to stress a remote API server with large volumes of HTTP traffic.
-Available options include, HTTP/1.1 or HTTP/2, specifying custom headers, request body and desired response code. p0d allows live monitoring of traffic, including errors and produces detailed logs.As of 04/22, p0d is beta grade software under active development.
+Available options include, HTTP/1.1 or HTTP/2, specifying custom headers, request body and desired response code. p0d allows live monitoring of traffic, including errors and produces detailed logs.
+As of 04/22, p0d is beta grade software under active development.

 ## Up and running